poppastring/dasblog-core/source/SeleniumPlusDasBlogCoreInACoupleOfPages.md

 No actual configuration is required.
 DasBlog.SmokeTest and DasBlog.FunctionalTests are fully set up to use Selenium.
-Famous last words, so when you do find yourself knocking up an installation (for a simple test case or whatever) have a look at DasBlog.FuncionalTests.csproj which describes our slightly unconventional approach to configuration
+Famous last words, so when you do find yourself knocking up an installation (for a simple test case or whatever) have a look at [DasBlog.Tests.Automation.csproj](DasBlog.Tests/Automation/DasBlog.Tests.Automation/DasBlog.Tests.Automation.csproj) which describes our slightly unconventional approach to configuration

 ##### Resources